GSI-Fing-Udelar/tectonic/docs/remote_access.md

 ## Access to instances
-Access to the cyber range machines is via SSH.
+Access to the cyber range machines is available via SSH.
 The trainer's authentication method is through a public/private key.

 We are working on incorporating other access methods such as Guacamole.